puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 that system.
 Through this tool, you will learn about *resources*, the basic units that Puppet uses to describe and manage a system.

 Ready to get started?
-Run the following command on your Learning VM:
+Run the following command on your Learning VM to begin this quest:

     quest begin hello_puppet